googlearchive/observe-js/README.md

     var observer = new ChangeSummary(function(summaries) {
       summaries.forEach(function(summary) {
-        summary.object; // The object to which this summary describes changes which occurred. summary.newProperties; // An Array of property names which new since creation or the last callback. summary.deletedProperties; // An Array of property names which have been deleted since creation or the last callback. summary.arraySplices; // An Array of objects, each of which describes a "splice", if Array.isArray(summary.object). summary.pathValueChanged; // An Array of path strings, whose value has changed. summary.getOldPathValue(path); // A function which returns previous value of the changed path.
+        summary.object; // The object to which this summary describes changes which occurred. summary.newProperties; // An Array of property names which are new since creation, or the previous callback. summary.deletedProperties; // An Array of property names which have been deleted since creation, or the previous callback. summary.arraySplices; // An Array of objects, each of which describes a "splice", if Array.isArray(summary.object). summary.pathValueChanged; // An Array of path strings, whose value has changed. summary.getOldPathValue(path); // A function which returns previous value of the changed path.